Phase Noise in RF and Microwave Amplifiers: Introduction

-The $1/f$ phase noise in amplifiers is still a controversial subject.
-There is no doubt that in the absence of a carrier the noise at the output of an amplifier is nearly white.
-Near-dc $1/f$ noise, discovered in the early times of electronics \cite{Christiansen1936bstj-flicker}, is now considered an ubiquitous phenomenon that escapes from unified understanding.
-In the case of electronic components, most models resort to two original articles \cite{Hooge69pla,McWhorter1957ssf}.
-Therefore, phase flicker is a cyclostationary process originated by near-dc to $1/f$ noise brought to the vicinity of the carrier \cite{Rudolph2006mtt}.
-Non-linear noise modeling is a difficult challenge because the model rely on the identification of the near-dc noise sources, which can in turn be non-linear \cite{Siweris1986emc} or associated to a non-linear circuit element \cite{Llopis2001mtts}.
-Since the conversion of near-dc noise into phase noise is generally not implemented in commercial CAD programs, the simulation may require dedicated software.
-Despite these models are not a perfect representation of the device physics, some of them provide results in quite a reasonable agreement with the measured phase noise \cite{Llopis2001mtts, Cibiel2004uffc-sapphire, Gribaldo2005eftf}.
-Some theoretical models, supported by experiments, provide useful information about amplifier $1/f$ phase noise for several technologies \cite{Pucel1983mtts, Rhodin1984mtts, Walls1997uffc, FerrePikal2008uffc}.
-The semiconductor-physics approach \cite{Bonani2002ed} and the microscopic models that follow, despite their potential accuracy, are too complex and difficult to use.
+The problem with non-linear noise modeling is that the model rely on the identification of the near-dc noise sources, which can in turn be non-linear or associated to a non-linear circuit element \cite{Boudot-2006-ELL--Low-noise-oscillator, Siweris1986emc, Llopis2001mtts}.
+Since the conversion of near-dc noise into phase noise is generally not implemented in CAD programs, the simulation may require dedicated software.
+Although these models are not a perfect representation of the device physics, some of them provide results in quite a reasonable agreement with the measured phase noise \cite{Llopis2001mtts, Cibiel-2004-UFFC--sapphire, Gribaldo2005eftf}.
+Some theoretical models, supported by experiments, provide useful information about amplifier $1/f$ phase noise for several technologies \cite{Pucel1983mtts, Rhodin1984mtts, Walls-1997-UFFC, Ferre-Pikal-1997-UFFC, Ferre-Pikal-2008-UFFC}.
+Conversely, the more accurate semiconductor-physics approach \cite{Bonani-2002-ED} and the related microscopic models are complex and difficult to use.

-Surprisingly, little information is available about the consequences of the more or less understood phase noise mechanisms on the amplifier and on more complex amplifier architectures.
-This article is intended to fill this gap, providing insight, practical knowledge, design rules and experimental confirmation.
+To conclude, the amplifier phase noise is more understood, albeit the pieces of information are scattered in many articles.
+By contrast, little information is available about the consequences of these mechanisms, and on more complex amplifier architectures.
+This article is intended to fill this gap, providing insight, practical knowledge, design rules and extensive experimental confirmation.